 While many people believe that some breeds are more aggressive and likely to bite than others, there’s no substantial evidence to indicate that this is true.
 It’s generally accepted that a dog’s willingness to bite or become aggressive depends more on their training and the environment they’re living in than it does on their breed.
 The truth is that any dog has the potential to become aggressive, whether they’re big or small, male or female.

-Some situations that can cause a dog to bite include if they:
+Some situations that can cause a dog bite injury include if they:

 - Are stressed